-The wombat says: Dragon Tiger Baccarat by Switch Studios (and Microgaming) is the latest card game from these slick games makers who were also behind Vegas Strip Blackjack and Vegas Downtown Blackjack variants.
+The Wombat says: Dragon Tiger Baccarat from Switch Studios and Games Global (formerly Microgaming) is a card game from these slick games makers who were also behind Vegas Strip Blackjack and Vegas Downtown Blackjack variants.

 I have just been on our 24k Dragon slot machine, so I was initially thinking that this was a slot game, but no, we are heading to the tables.